Enforcing a judgment

 If you remove goods and sell them what happens to any surplus funds?

 After payment of the judgment, interest, costs, fees and charges have been settled, any surplus would be repaid to the defendant.
-Read more about this in our article.

 If the defendant has moved from the address I gave you what should I do?